-'M*A*S*H': What happened to Alan Alda?
+'M*A*S*H': What Happened To Alan Alda?

 M*A*S*H made Alan Alda a superstar in the seventies and eighties, and he was one of the few cast members whose career went from strength to strength after the cult show ended.
 He went on to star in a ton of movies and even worked as a screenwriter.
 Find out more about M*A*S*H star Alan Alda's career and what he's up to now here...

 When M*A*S*H (Mobile Army Surgical Hospital) premiered in 1972, it was an instant success, and remained one for eleven seasons, until the show ended in 1983.
-The dramedy about a field hospital and its military staff set during the Korean war featured Alan Alda (82) as the head surgeon, who had a hard time keeping the other men in line.
+The dramedy about a field hospital and its military staff set during the Korean war featured Alan Alda (84) as the head surgeon, who had a hard time keeping the other men in line.
 He appeared in every single one of the 256 episodes.

 Alan Alda, AKA "Captain Pierce"

-His character, Captain Benjamin Franklin ‘Hawkeye’ Pierce, was a brilliant surgeon, a womaniser and a great poker player, and made the show go down in U.S. TV history as a cult classic.
+His character, "Captain Benjamin Franklin ‘Hawkeye’ Pierce," was a brilliant surgeon, a womanizer, and a great poker player, and made the show go down in U.S. TV history as a cult classic.
 His talents weren't limited to acting however, Alda also wrote and directed numerous episodes, for which he received numerous Emmy nominations.

 A true Hollywood icon

-The man behind the roles
+Alan Alda: The man behind the roles

 Alda married his wife, Arlene, in 1957 when he was 21 years old and they’ve been together ever since.
-The couple have three children, Eve, Beatrice and Elizabeth, who all have children of their own, making Allen Alda a grandfather eight times over, as well as a true living Hollywood legend.
+The couple has three children, Eve, Beatrice and Elizabeth, who all have children of their own, making Alan Alda a grandfather eight times over, as well as a true living Hollywood legend.
 In July 2018, he revealed that he was diagnosed with Parkinson's disease in early 2015, but that he has managed to live with it.
 He posted an inspiring message on Twitter: "...my life is full.
 I act, I give talks, I do my podcast, which I love.
 If you get a diagnosis, keep moving!"
 A legend, and a fighter!